Private sector employers and employees

 Examples of proactive campaigns include:

 Employers that are found to be in breach of their employment obligations in a proactive compliance campaign will generally be given the opportunity to voluntarily rectify the breach.
-However, there will be instances in which it is appropriate for Labour Relations to commence court action.
+Where an employer agrees to voluntarily rectify a breach, Labour Relations may accept an enforceable undertaking from the employer, rather than give a compliance notice to the employer or commence court action.
+However, there will be instances in which it is appropriate for Labour Relations to give a compliance notice or commence court action.

-Labour Relations will work with employers to assist them to comply with State employment laws.
-For example, Labour Relations partnered with a national franchisor after finding one of its franchisees had breached Part 7 of the Children and Community Services Act 2004.
+Labour Relations will work with employers to assist them to comply with state employment laws.
+For example, Labour Relations partnered with a national franchisor after finding one of its franchisees had breached Part 7 of the CCS Act.
 The franchisor undertook a voluntary audit of all its Western Australian stores to check compliance with the Act.
 It also updated its website, job application forms and information/training materials for franchisees to include information on the Act.

 Labour Relations may undertake proactive compliance campaigns in conjunction with other relevant government agencies including the Fair Work Ombudsman, Australian Border Force and the Department of Communities.

-The remedy that Labour Relations is able to seek will depend on the particular State employment law being enforced.
-In general terms, the remedy may be an order(s) that the employer:
+The remedy that Labour Relations is able to seek will depend on the particular state employment law being enforced.
+In general terms, the remedy may be an order(s) that the employer or a person involved in a breach:

 Labour Relations exercises discretion in deciding whether to commence court action against an employer.
 Court action may be taken where: